top of page

 The Dedication Event

-The Hosmer Welcome Center is a $40 million public-private partnership that will welcome over one million visitors annually.
-It is designed to inspire the next generation of leaders by telling the story of the Long Blue Line—a line that began with the Class of 1959.
+In May 2026 will be the official dedication event of the Hosmer Welcome Center that will welcome over one million visitors annually.
+It is designed to inspire the next generation of leaders by telling the story of the Long Blue Line.

 DESIGN FEATURES

 The Hosmer Welcome Center is designed to be far more than a standard visitor information hub; it is an architectural and experiential tribute to the "Long Blue Line."
-For the Class of 1959, the space holds special significance as it literally and figuratively honors their legacy as the pioneering First Class.
+For the Class of 1959, the space holds special significance as it literally and figuratively honors legacy.

 USAFA-Hosmer-Center-Fireworks-1959.jpg